 Your 4 minute guide to surviving year-end

-(Because let's face it, what fundraiser has much more than four minutes at this time of year?)
+(Because let's face it, what fundraiser has much more than four minutes to spare at this time of year?)

-Okay, I’m going to dive right in with tip number one!
+Okay, let’s dive right in with tip number one:

 1. Know that, at some point, your goals are going to go off the rails

-This is going to happen, over and over, over the course of your fundraising career.
+This is going to happen, over and over, during the course of your fundraising career.

 There are always going to be mistakes.
-The best thing you can do is learn from them, and move on.
+The best thing you can do is learn from them, let them go, and move on.

-The most successful fundraisers are persistent - so they get right back at it, and get back on track, no matter what happens.
+The most successful fundraisers are persistent - they get right back at it, and get back on track no matter what happens.

 2. Accept that most things are outside of your control